+Spreferred

+Spreder As

+Of aa

+when and

 "Cops shoot anything they want.
 This here's a mob city.
 Arlene went a little crazy in the emergency room.
 They threw her out twice.
 But it turned out all right in the end.

-or here?

-Reader

-way accome

-hittle

-child

 The bad arm kept him off the streets and in the classroom.
-He's a math wiz.
+He's a math whiz.
 Wins competitions all over.
 Scholarships pouring in."

 "So the boy cop did him a favor."

 "No. No, no, no. Jesus stepped in and did that.
-He said, 'Hold on there Mr. Police Guy.
+He said, 'Hold on there, Mr. Police Guy.
 Don't hurt the least of mine.
-He who harms the least of mine disturbs the tranquility of my mind."
+He who harms the least of mine disturbs the tranquillity of my mind.' "

 Beautiful, thought Frank.
-Bible stuff works every time every place except the fire zone.
+Bible stuff works every time every place-except the fire zone.
 "Jesus.
 Jesus!"
 That's what Mike said.
 Stuff yelled it too.
 "Jesus, God Almighty, I'm fucked, Frank, Jesus, help me."

-The math wiz had no objection to sleeping on the sofa and letting his father's new friend have his bed.
-Frank approached him in the boy's bedroom, saying "Thanks, Buddy."
+The math whiz had no objection to sleeping on the sofa and letting his father's new friend have his bed.
+Frank approached him in the boy's bedroom, saying, "Thanks, buddy."

 "My name is Thomas," said the boy.